Auditbeat comes packaged with example Kibana dashboards, visualizations,

 Starting with Beats 6.0.0, the dashboards are loaded via the Kibana API.
 This requires a Kibana endpoint configuration.
 You should have configured the endpoint earlier when you configured Auditbeat.
 If you didn’t, configure it now.

 Make sure Kibana is running before you perform this step.
+If you are accessing a secured Kibana instance, make sure you’ve configured credentials as described in Step 2: Configure Auditbeat.

 ./auditbeat setup --dashboards